 - Cyclic citrullinated peptide antibody (CCP)—may also be used to rule out rheumatoid arthritis.

-- Antinuclear antibody (ANA)—may be used to rule out other autoimmune disorders such as systemic lupus erythematosus.
+- Antinuclear antibody (ANA)—may be used to rule out other autoimmune disorders such as lupus.

-- Thyroid panel—used to rule out Graves disease, an autoimmune condition associated with hyperthyroidism.
+- Thyroid panel and thyroid antibodies—used to rule out Graves disease, an autoimmune condition associated with hyperthyroidism.

 - Tensilon test (acetylcholinesterase test using edrophonium)—a person is given a drug intravenously to see if muscle strength improves for a few minutes (for more on this, see MedlinePlus Medical Encyclopedia: Tensilon test).